CHSS Excellence in Teaching Awards

 - Other forms of excellence in teaching

 Students, faculty and department chairs are able to nominate an individual for this award.
 An online form will be completed along with a narrative that addresses the qualifications of the nominee based on the criteria.
-The nominations are due by April 10 of each year.
+The nominations are due by April 26, 2019.

 Awarding of the Excellence in Teaching Award